Infographic Style Brief¶

 The section already owns the Python facade and Rust extension boundary, and the image can summarize ownership before details. |

-Current sidecar prompt files and target doc embeds match the insertion points above except for the xprompt-resolution and commit-workflow infographics, whose PNGs are stale and intentionally not embedded in their target docs.
+Active sidecar prompts and target doc embeds match the insertion points above except for the commit-workflow infographic, whose stale PNG and prompt remain but are intentionally not embedded.
+The retired bead PNG is retained without its obsolete prompt/critique sidecars and is also not embedded.
 The four 1672x941 images and the 1600x900 Rust-backend image are all 16:9 PNGs.

 Per-Doc Guardrails¶